 - Set up an accounting system so you know what’s happening to your money.
-Products like Xero, Reckon and MYOB offer cloud solutions so you can get an overall picture of activity.
+This way you can get an overall picture of activity.
 Once you have accounting software you can integrate your accounting package with your NAB account to make bank reconciliation fast and easy.

 - Check with your lawyer, Business banker and accountant – they’ll ensure you haven’t missed anything.
 They’ll also go over your business plan with you so it’s in great shape.

 - Obtain business insurance – it’s important that your business is covered by the right insurance.
 We’ve got a comprehensive range of options for all businesses.

 - Opening a separate business bank account– it’s important to separate your business income and expenses from your personal for better cash flow management, reconciling your BAS and tax returns and presenting your business as more professional.

 - Have a back-up plan.
 Once you’ve worked out how much capital you require, it’s time to decide if you’ll need financial assistance.
 Some typical options small businesses adopt include:

 - using supplier finance; order product or materials and negotiate to pay for them later